cml87/weblogic1/README.md

 ![image info](./pictures/domain.png)

 ## Installation of Oracle Fusion Middleware
-In order to install Oracle Fusion Middleware you have to donwload the installer first from your Oracle account.
+In order to install Oracle Fusion Middleware you have to download the installer first from your Oracle account.
 I downloaded `fmw_12.2.1.4.0_infrastructure.jar`.
 It is then installed with `java -jar fmw_12.2.1.4.0_infrastructure.jar`.
 The active JDK most be one from Oracle.
 The installation directory I chose is (_Oracle home_):
 ```text
 ~/Oracle/Middleware/Oracle_Home$ ll
 total 40